-Gastronomy in Paris is influenced by Nouvelle cuisine.
-Launched in the 1960ies, this new approach to cooking and food presentation is characterized by lighter, more delicate dishes and an increased emphasis on presentation.
-Although nouvelle cuisine seems to have vanished, most gastronomic restaurants in Paris keep its basic principles.
-Many today add to it the mix of traditions and products from all over the world.
+Gastronomy in Paris is still under the influence of Nouvelle Cuisine.
+Light and delicate dishes are served with an emphasis on presentation.
+Most gastronomy restaurants in Paris keep Nouvelle Cuisine basic principles.
+Many add to it the mix of traditions and products from all over the world.
 The result is called Fusion Food.
-Paris gastronomy is the winner as great inventive cooks are plenty.
-Our selection of gastronomic restaurants.
+Paris gastronomy is the winner.
+Talented and inventive cooks are plenty.
+Our selection of gastronomy restaurants.
 Paris restaurant map.
 Paris restaurants.

 This new approach to gastronomy is best represented by Pierre Gagnaire and William Ledeuil.
 Their restaurants, Gaya, Ze Kitchen Gallery and KitchenTer(re) are marvels, affordable at lunchtime to many people.